-The Lakeview Built Form Standards (the Standards) is to be read in conjunction with the policies in Mississauga Official Plan and the Lakeview Local Area Plan (Area Plan).
-The Standards is to be used during the design and review of development applications.
+The Lakeview Built Form Standards (The Standards) are to be read in conjunction with the policies in Mississauga Official Plan (The Plan) and the Lakeview Local Area Plan (Area Plan).
+The Standards are to be used during the design and review of development applications.

-This Standards demonstrates how the urban form policies in the Area Plan can be achieved.
-The Standards is not considered a part of the Area Plan; however, selected content from the Standards has been incorporated into the Area Plan and represents policy.
+This Standards demonstrate how the urban form policies in the Area Plan can be achieved.
+The Standards are not considered a part of the Area Plan; however, selected content from the Standards has been incorporated into the Area Plan and represents policy.
 Applicants must also refer to the Zoning By-law, and the Ontario Building Code to ensure that the applicable requirements in these documents have been met.
-In addition, there may be other City of Mississauga initiatives and directions (e.g. Design Guidelines, Green Development Strategy) which need to be consulted.
+In addition, there may be other City initiatives and directions (e.g. Design Guidelines, Green Development Strategy) which need to be consulted.